4 Multivariate Data Analysis

 geom_density() Smoothed density estimate

-geom_boxplot() Boxplot of a single numeric distribution
+geom_boxplot() Boxplot of a numeric distribution

-geom_violin() Violin plot for distribution shape
+geom_violin() Violin plot showing distribution shape

 Univariate Factor geom_bar() Bar chart of counts by category